(You Gotta) Fight for Your Right (To Party!): Other notable covers and cultural usage

 After winning the 2019 AFC Championship Game, Kansas City Chiefs tight end Travis Kelce chanted "You gotta fight for your right to party!" in his postgame interview.
 After the Chiefs' victory in Super Bowl LIV, Kelce again used the chant from the song at the victory parade in Kansas City.
 The song's main chorus has since become a cultural reference among Chiefs fans, and in the 2020 season became the song played at Chiefs home games to celebrate after each touchdown scored by the team.
-Kelce continued the tradition through his second Super Bowl win with the Chiefs, even performing the song with Jimmy Fallon and The Roots on The Tonight Show.
+Kelce continued the tradition through his second and third Super Bowl wins with the Chiefs, even performing the song with Jimmy Fallon and The Roots on The Tonight Show.

+Mötley Crüe covered this song on their 2024 EP Cancelled.